 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.

 If removing a NET using surgery is not possible, it is called an “inoperable” tumor.
-In these situations, the doctor will recommend another type of treatment.
+In these situations, the doctor will recommend another treatment plan.

 Therapies using medication

-Depending on the type of NET, systemic therapies that may be used include:
+Depending on the type of NET, medications that may be used include:

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.